San Antonio

 • Presenters must be individual members of APHA and they must register for the meeting.

 • Each presenter in a roundtable session will be assigned a table number.
-Specific table numbers can be found in the online and final printed program.
+Specific table numbers can be found in the online program.

 • Presenters should arrive 15-20 minutes before the start of their session and sit at their assigned table.